mmnowak/tarot-quiz/README.md

 * Displays a random card from an array;
 * When clicked, a flip effect is shown;
-* When flipped, a card's meaning key words from the quiz are shown.
+* When flipped, a card's meaning keywords from the quiz are shown.

 ![Tarot card being flipped](documentation/readme/features/flipcard.gif)